2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Experiments

 \subsubsection{3D}

-Besides the 2D and 2.5D strategies, it is a widely adopted strategy to directly use the full 3D volume as input to CNNs for nodule classification (\eg 3D-CNN \cite{alakwaa2017lung}).
-In this experiment, the input is a 64x64x64 pixel patch.
-The used 3D CNN architecture for comparison (See Fig.\ref{subfig:3D}) is the same layer structure of the 2D CNN described in Section \ref{strategy:2D}, except that Conv2D and MaxPooling2D are replaced with Conv3D and Maxpooling3D respectively and filters are changed from 2D to 3D correspondingly.
+Besides the 2D and 2.5D strategies, it is a frequently adopted strategy to directly use the full 3D volume as input to CNNs for nodule classification (\eg 3D-CNN \citep{alakwaa2017lung}).
+In this experiment, the input is a 64$\times$64$\times$64 pixel patch.
+The used 3D CNN architecture for comparison (See Fig.\ref{subfig:3D}) is the same layer structure of the 2D CNN described in Section \ref{strategy:2D}, except that 2D convolution layer (Conv2D) and 2D Max-Pooling layer are replaced with 3D convolution layer (Conv3D) and 3D Max-Pooling layer respectively and filters are changed from 2D to 3D correspondingly.